 You should use Wristpocket when you need to hide an item from a specific target, and that target should not see you casting this spell.
 It is also possible that they do not believe you and still give you a frisking, only to find that you are “telling the truth” and move on.

 When Better Options Are Available

-There is no other spell that is as good at hiding items as Wristpocket is.
+There is no other spell that is as good at hiding items outside of combat as Wristpocket is.
 If you do not want to use some pages in your book, sure, you can follow the instructions I have above, but Wristpocket makes it too easy.
 If this is an ability that I know I will need to use eventually, I have no issue with it being this limited in use.

 That wraps up our Wristpocket 5E Guide.
 We’re so fond of this spell it is in our Top 10 Best Wildemount Spells.
 What do you think of it?